China's ports brace for second hit as virus spread wipes out exports

 And while volumes rebounded in March as manufacturing and logistics operations rebooted, exporters fear that outbound shipments may be in for an even steeper slump in the months ahead.

-"There is widespread concern among ports and shipping companies that the coronavirus overseas will hamper demand and in return take a toll on production in China," said secretary general at China Ports & Harbours Association Ding Li.
+"There is widespread concern among ports and shipping companies that the coronavirus overseas will hamper demand and in return take a toll on production in China," said Ding Li, secretary general at China Ports & Harbours Association.

 Some closely-tracked cargo metrics are already showing the impact of slowing demand in key centres.